Vegetable-SYC/fnk0066-docs/docs/source/fnk0066/codes/c-lang/U-shaped photoelectric sensor.rst

 The U-shaped photoelectric sensor is a through-beam photoelectric sensor, which consists of a transmitting end and a receiving end.
 Its working principle is blocking and conducting the infrared emission light will change the current induced by the infrared receiving tube.

 This module has 4 pins: digital output (DO), analog output (AO), power supply positive pin and power supply negative pin.
 When the positive and negative pins of the module are connected to a suitable power supply, the module starts to work.
 Only one pin on the development board is needed to read the digital output (DO) signal of the module.
 When the photoelectric sensor is blocked, the digital signal pin outputs a low level.
 If the photoelectric sensor is not blocked, it outputs a high level.

 Below is the pinout of the touch sensor.

-Below is the pinout of the touch sensor.